jax-ml/jax/docs/201/callbacks.md

 print(jax.grad(j1)(2.0))
 ```

-Further, since we've defined your gradient in terms of `jv` itself, JAX's architecture means that you get second-order and higher derivatives for free:
+Further, since the JVP rule is defined in terms of `jv` itself, you get second-order and higher derivatives for free:

 ```{code-cell}
 jax.hessian(j1)(2.0)